-You know those bright pumpkins you always see at the store?
-Those cheap ones that are only about $1 a piece?
-What if I told you that those could create an amazing Pumpkin Totem Pole?!
+You know those bright and cheap plastic pumpkins you always see at the store?
+The pumpkin pails that are only about $1 a piece?
+What if I told you that you can turn those fake pumpkins into an amazing Plastic Pumpkin Totem Pole?!

 Disclosure: Some of the links in this post are “affiliate links.”
 This means if you click on the link and purchase the item, we will receive an affiliate commission.
 Thank you for supporting Twitchetts!

 - Some sort of weight.
 (I used a refilled water bottle)

 How to weather fake pumpkins:

 If you don’t want your pumpkin pails to be weathered, you can skip this and go straight to building your pumpkin totem pole.
 However, I love the way they look weathered…Pour yourself a little bit of the black ink, have your foam brush handy and a few dampened paper towels.
 You want the paper towels wet, but not dripping.
 Start by painting with your ink down the creases of the pumpkin.
 Then add a light coat over the whole thing.You won’t need much ink.
 Usually, one dip of the brush can cover the whole pumpkin!
 Paint in vertical strokes and make sure to add the ink all the way up to the rim of the plastic pumpkin.
 Once your pumpkin pail is covered immediately take your damp paper towel and wipe off most of the ink.
 Use a downward swipe from the top to bottom.
 Work your way around the entire pumpkin.Then start the next pumpkin!